Network Bridge Support (EXPERIMENTAL and UNSUPPORTED)

 # qubes-dom-update qubes-core-dom0 qubes-manager # yum reinstall qubes-core-dom0 # yum reinstall qubes-manager

 First, retrieve the attachment of this Wifi article in dom0.
 Then apply the three patches the following way after installing the patch tool :

 # qubes-dom0-update patch # patch /usr/lib64/python2.7/site-package/qubes/qubes.py < qubes.py-bridge.diff # patch /usr/lib64/python2.7/site-package/qubesmanager/settings.py < settings.py-bridge.diff # patch /usr/lib64/python2.7/site-package/qubesmanager/ui_settingsdlg.py < ui_settingsdlg.py-bridge.diff

 Finally restart the qubes manager GUI.

-A new option is now available in the AppVM Settings to enable set the NetVM in bridge mode.
-For a bridged AppVM, you should the select a netvm instead of a firewall vm, enabled the Bridge option and restart your AppVM.
+An option is available in the AppVM Settings to enable setting the NetVM in bridge mode.
+For a bridged AppVM, you should then select a NetVM instead of a FirewallVM/ ProxyVM, enable the Bridge option, and restart your AppVM.

 NetVM patch (Qubes R2B2)